Clean Eating Garlic Broccolini Pasta

 It’s also one of the quickest and simplest pasta dishes I’ve ever made.
-It’s definitely a great meal for anyone with little time to make dinner.
+It’s definitely a great meal for anyone who is short on time for making dinner.

-Make a huge pot so you have plenty to take with you for the next day as well.
+Make a huge pot so you have plenty to take with you for the next day as well because I promise, you’ll want this for lunch too.

 And just a side note: Did you know that broccolini is a hybrid combination of broccoli and Gai Lan, also known as Chinese chard?